 Above: Calendula Indian Prince ($2.13 for a packet of seeds from Seedaholic) is planted in waves with curly parsley and love-in-a-mist.
 A selection of nigella as well as c.
 Indian Prince available from Mr Fothergill’s, £1.55 per packet.
 Herbs like parsley and apple mint are very useful in flower arrangements, and are much favored at Easton.
 They have the right kind of leaf and stem structure to keep a bunch of flowers together, and the scent from the herbs, mingled with that of the flowers, will add more depth to a bouquet.

 Above: On the subject of scent, there are many varieties of sweet pea in the Pickery.
 Pictured here: L. Beth Chatto (£3.30 for a packet of 20 seeds from Sweetpeas Online).

 Above: A cutting garden relies on “cut and come again” flowers, and sweet peas require regular cutting.
 They come in very agreeable colors as well….
 Lathyrus odoratus Duo Salmon.
 A packet of seeds is $5.95 from American Meadows.

-Above: "The more we pick, the more the plants flower," says Ursula.
-"If you don't pick, everything goes over too quickly, so we settle for lots of picking to maintain the look of the garden."
-This scarlet lathyrus is Henry Thomas.
-(It's £2 from the Shop at Easton.)
-"We do have the odd quiet day or two when we have picked heavily," she adds.
+Above: “The more we pick, the more the plants flower,” says Ursula.
+“If you don’t pick, everything goes over too quickly, so we settle for lots of picking to maintain the look of the garden.”
+This is scarlet lathyrus is Henry Thomas.
+(It’s £2 from the Shop at Easton.)
+“We do have the odd quiet day or two when we have picked heavily,” she adds.

 Above: Modern varieties of scented sweet peas are grown tall and vertical against netting.
 Very easy to cut, with scent wafting freely.
 Shown here, lathyrus Comet.